huntdatacenter/docs/docs/coordination/agreements/overview.md

 **Information security officer**

 This is the name of the individual that will coordinate information security aspects of the data processor agreement.
 There is an expectation of direct communication for evaluation of major system changes and audit results.
-For NTNU, this may be security officers at your faculty or *Seksjon for digital sikkerhet* at NTNU IT.
+For NTNU, leave this blank as we will include the Security Officer at NTNU.

 **Security incident response**

 This is the emergency response contact during suspected or confirmed data loss or data breach.
 Emergency numbers are expected to respond around the clock.
-For NTNU, leave blank as this is NTNU SOC.
+For NTNU, leave this field blank as we will include NTNU's Security Operations Center (SOC).

 **Agreement type**